nicktohzyu/user-data-management/README.md

 ## Packet format
 Request packet from web server to backend:
 {
 "Format":
 "User":{
-"Username":
+&nbsp;  "Username":
-"Password":
+&nbsp;  "Password":
-"Nickname":
+&nbsp;  "Nickname":
-“Token”:
+&nbsp;  “Token”:
-“URL”:
+&nbsp;  “URL”:
-}
+&nbsp;  }
 }

 The packet format is specified in a file common to the backend and web server.
-With the use of json marshalling, this enables easy extension to the capabilities of a packet.
+Unused user fields are optional.
+With json marshalling, this enables easy extension to the capabilities of a packet.
 Packets are of variable length, with end denoted by selected special character.

 # Testing
 Tested with: